Illuminating the Dark Funnel of B2B Marketing

 To counteract this, Chris sees marketing's responsibility in three core buckets:

-Chris adds:
+Chris added:

-“There are two very different sales funnels that are happening inside of your business right now, most companies take all the MQLs and put them into one big pool, and they don’t see the two big differences based on the intent of buyers.”
+“There are two very different sales funnels that are happening inside of your business right now.
+Most companies take all the MQLs and put them into one big pool, and they don’t see the two big differences based on the intent of buyers.”

 To start, all you need to do is create demand and start educating your followers.